Things To Do In Tin Can Bay

 1. Barnacles Dolphin Centre

-The entry fee is $5 dollars per person, plus $5 for a fish to feed the Dolphins.
+The entry fee is $10 per person to feed the Dolphins.
 Dolphin feeding sessions happen just once per day.

 You can only feed the Dolphins with fish that you buy at the centre, One important rule is to switch off the flash on your camera, while you are taking pictures of the dolphins, to avoid any injuries to the dolphin’s eyes.